ElsaYilinWang/DECI-EmailAutomationTool/standalone_installer_guide.md

 When it's finished, go to the Installer folder (C:\Users\ElsaWang\Documents\DECI-EmailAutomationTool\Installer).
 You will find EmailAutomationTool_Setup.exe.

 This is the final file you can distribute.
 It will provide the professional installation experience you described.

+Workflow for Updates
+If you make any changes to your email_app.py script, you must rebuild the installer for those changes to be included.
+The process is:

+Re-bundle the .exe: Run the pyinstaller command again to create a new email_app.exe with your latest code.

+Re-compile the Installer: Open your setup_script.iss in Inno Setup and re-compile it.
+It will automatically pick up the new email_app.exe from the dist folder and package it into a new EmailAutomationTool_Setup.exe.